rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 Or online:
 `Python programs running in CodeSkulptor`_ .

-On some environments CodeSkulptor_ maybe runs too slow with Firefox.
+On some environments CodeSkulptor2_ maybe runs too slow with Firefox.
 CodeSkulptor3_ is better, but maybe too slow too.
 In these cases, use Chrome.